i-c-stratigraphy/subcommission-neogene/pages/gssps.md

 Detail of the coastal cliffs at Eraclea Minoa showing the basal part of the Trubi Fm.
 Arrow (in enlarged view) marks top of cycle 6.

 _The base of the Zanclean Stage and of the Pliocene Series, by J.A.
 Van Couvering, D. Castradori, M.B.
 Cita, F.J.
-Hilgen and D. Rio (2000), Episodes 23 (3) pp. 179-187_ [full text](files/Zanclean.pdf)
+Hilgen and D. Rio (2000), Episodes 23 (3) pp. 179-187.
+[Full text](files/Zanclean.pdf)_

 ## Base of the Messinian
 ### The Global Standard Stratotype section and Point (GSSP) of the Messinian Stage: Oued Akrech section, Morocco